-BF and I decided to have a late lunch and we came here on a weekday at 3:00pm.
-The restaurant was dead and our waitress was friendly.
-The only reason we both decided to come back to Hog Shack is because Memphis was horrible.
-I do not remember Hog Shack being amazing and it always tasted average to me.
-There has to be a reason why we wanted to try Memphis right?
-Instead of getting the usual platter, we chose our meats and passed on the chicken and pulled pork.
+Walking in for a late lunch around 3:00pm on a weekday, the restaurant was dead and our waitress was friendly.
+The only reason for revisiting Hog Shack for the third time is because Memphis Blues was horrible.
+Although I do not remember Hog Shack serving amazing food and always seemed more average to me.
+I mean, there has to be a reason why we wanted to try Memphis Blues right?
+Anyways, instead of ordering the usual platter, we chose our favourite meats and passed on the chicken and pulled pork.

 SMOKED BEEF BRISKET PLATE, THE HOG SHACK ST. LOUIS STYLE SIDE RIBS AND HOG SHACK DINOSAUR BONES.

 SMOKED BEEF BRISKET PLATE, HOUSE SMOKED BEEF BRISKET PILLED HIGH WITH CHOICE OF TWO SIDES, BAKED BEANS AND POTATO WEDGES ($15.00).

 Although the beef brisket tastes tender and melts in the mouth, the cut could have been slightly fattier as well as more tender.
 In addition, the slices are a bit too thick as well.
 As for the smear of barbecue sauce, it tastes smokey as well as rich and there is a perfect amount.
 However, I do prefer Hog Shack focusing on the briskets' natural taste and to make the meat more flavourful, rather than relying on the sauce.
 As for the sides, the baked beans taste watery as well as sweet, and has too much brown sugar.
 I believe on my previous visits the beans have taste better.
 Up next is the potato wedges which are lightly seasoned and tasty, despite not having the slightest crisp exterior.